 About Us

-At Recognize Violence, Change Culture (RVCC), we work to transform sexual violence prevention into something people feel, remember, and carry with them.
 We blend creativity, storytelling and joy to move young people, both emotionally and behaviorally.
-Our strategies are designed to help organizations spark engagement, connect to people’s values, and build skills in their communities.
+Our strategies are designed to help you and your organization increase engagement, connect to people’s core values/interests, and build skills in your communities.
+Access our Resource Hub.

 Our Values